 What Are The Benefits of Manual Treadmills?

-More often than not, such treadmills have an affordable price, given the fact that they come with less electronic features.
+More often than not, such treadmills have an affordable price, given the fact that they come with fewer electronic features.
 Even if you opt for one of the 4 in 1 treadmill models we listed, these are still cheaper than similar motorized treadmills.

 That being said, while cheaper, we still advise researching different manual treadmill models to ensure you purchase the best for your individual needs.
 Treadmill quality shouldn’t ever be compromised on, and so if a manual treadmill is more expensive than another, this doesn’t mean it should be discounted.

-What is more, if a console is included with your manual treadmill (which is common), it’s normally battery powered and so you can choose whether to use it or not.
+What is more, if a console is included with your manual treadmill (which is common), it’s normally battery-powered and so you can choose whether to use it or not.
 This means you can remain completely unplugged and manual, and simply hit the ground running, so to speak.

 Of course, this can be a problem for those who take longer strides and need a bigger treadmill belt to run upon.
 However, as a general rule, manual treadmills prove successful for both walkers and runners alike.

-In addition to being space saving when in use, there’s the added benefit of many of these manual treadmills being foldable, and so you can store a manual or magnetic treadmill out of view and move somewhere else when you’re not using it.
+In addition to being space-saving when in use, there’s the added benefit of many of these manual treadmills being foldable, and so you can store a manual or magnetic treadmill out of view and move somewhere else when you’re not using it.
 Granted, motorized treadmills offer this too, but they tend to be bulkier in size due to the features they include.

 What Are the Disadvantages of Manual Treadmills?